 We focus on cancer

 The focus of our research is cancer, one of the leading causes of death in the US and the world.
-Although seniors in their 50s and 60s are more likely to get cancer, children and young adults are not exempt from them and are often subject to long term side effects caused by treatments.
+Although people in their 50s and 60s are more likely to get cancer, children and young adults are not exempt from them and are often subject to long term side effects caused by treatments.
 Cancer is a genetic disease primarily associated with abnormal changes in DNA sequences and dosages (collectively referred to as mutations here).
 Most of the changes observed in a cancer genome do not result in uncontrolled cell growth.
 But if these changes occur in genes controlling for critical functions, cells start to behave erratically, disrupting the fine balance between growth and apoptosis (programmed cell death), eventually leading to a full-blown cancer.
 This process can take decades, for cancer cells have to identify the right “player” in order to highjack the usually tightly regulated molecular machinery, and to find ways to evade immune surveillance.
 Cancer cells do this through a trial and error approach – the 3 billion base pair long genome provides rich materials for these experiments.
 Along with each cell division, cells randomly acquire a few mutations in coding or non-coding regions of the genome.
 If these mutations do not do much harm to the cell, they will be cumulated or even enriched, and the process goes on.
-Eventually, one cell gets all the necessary “driver events” and gives rise to the tissue mass that we call cancer.
+Eventually, one cell gets all the necessary “driver events” and gives rise to the neoplastic tissue mass that we call cancer.

 What makes cancer so hard to treat?
-It is not hard to cure a cancer patient if the disease is well confined to one site, unless the location is inoperable (such as brain stem).
-But once cancer cells start to invade the surrounding tissues, lymph nodes, or even move to a distant organ (called metastasis), they become impossible to eradicate.
+It is not hard to cure a cancer patient if the disease is well confined to one site, unless the location is inoperable (such as the brain stem).
+But once cancer cells start to invade the surrounding tissues, lymph nodes, or even spread to a distant organ (this is called metastasis), they become surgically impossible to eradicate.
 At this point, patients typically are given the options of chemotherapy, or molecularly targeted therapy, or some other forms of systemic therapy.
 Responses to these therapies vary greatly among patients, depending on their tumor’s genetic profiles.
 Nearly all patients develop resistance, because each of the millions of cancer cells is unique in their genetic makeup, and of them, one or a few are resistant and will take over the space left after most other cancer cells are killed by these therapies.

 We explore the cancer genome